gem5bootcamp/lps2024/slides/01-Introduction/00-introduction-to-bootcamp.md

     - A simple memory object that forwards things
     - Connecting ports and writing config files
     - Adding stats to a SimObject
+    - Adding latency and and modeling buffers/computing time
   - [Modeling Cores](../03-Developing-gem5-models/05-modeling-cores.md) (Bobby) 1.5 hours
     - New instructions
     - How the execution model works